 SMRT provides water and soft drinks on our trips.
 Guests may bring their own beer, wine, soft drinks or other favorite evening libations to enjoy at camp.
 Please bring no glass except wine; we’ll pack these for you.

 WHAT TO BRING

-Sleeping bag • Air or foam mattress • Tent or tube tent (optional) • Personal Gear • Comfortable clothing • Nylon shell jacket • Underwear • Extra tennis shoes or sandals • Socks • Sweater and/or jacket • Towel • Toiletries, Kleenex, etc. • Flashlight (one for each person) • Flashlight batteries (packed separately) • Extra plastic bags • Day bag (Ziploc plastic) • Camera & film • Sun block • Lip ointment • Plastic water bottle or canteen
+*Sleeping bag • *Air or foam mattress • *Tent (optional) • Personal Gear • Comfortable clothing • Nylon shell jacket • Underwear • Extra tennis shoes or sandals • Socks • Wool Sweater and/or Fleece Jacket • Towel • Toiletries, Kleenex, etc. • Flashlight (one for each person) • Flashlight batteries (packed separately) • Extra plastic bags • Day bag (Ziploc plastic) • waterproof camera • Sun block • Lip ointment • Personal water bottle

 For further information on any of our rafting trips, call Marty at 209.591.8027